 - Bring what you need to be safe and comfortable on the land we host on.
 There are sometimes bugs, spiky plants, even spikier plants, trippy stumps, hot, cold, hot-then-cold, wet, really wet, social anxiety, and vague inexplicable discomfort.

 - To follow the “observe and interact” principle, we really ask that you notice if you’re talking more than everyone else and just chill it a little and observe.
 If / when we fail to follow this, you can interact by throwing a soft (preferably small) fruit at us.

 - Totally optional but lovingly celebrated to bring your own surpluses to share of seeds, perennial plants, fermentations and other experiments, herbal medicines, wildcraftings, songs, and things to trade and give…!

 - Be really good to each other!!
 No hating on each other or people not (yet) in the cult.
 No hating on plants or animals, either, as they are all our family.
 Bring your best Self.

 - Be really good to yourself!!
 Wow, it can hurt to compare ourselves to others or to think we don’t belong in a group – so please let me say, you are welcome here!!!
 We need everyone knitting together bringing exactly what they bring.
 Thanks for all you are.
 You are helping.

 Want to Join?
 Here’s What To Do…!

-I want to especially give thanks to a teacher and friend of mine, Zev Friedman, for demonstrating something a lot like this by starting the Piedmont Forest Farming Cooperative, which ended up connecting so many of us in beautiful friendship, and who seems to be one of the most devoted people I’ve ever met to getting us to connect in mutual support.
+Matt wants to especially give thanks to a teacher and friend, Zev Friedman, for demonstrating something a lot like this by starting the Piedmont Forest Farming Cooperative, which ended up connecting so many of us in beautiful friendship, and who seems to be one of the most devoted people he’s ever met to getting us to connect in mutual support.